Soluto/IdentityServer.Contrib.JsonWebKeyAdapter/README.md

 # IdentityServer.Contrib.JsonWebKeyAdapter
 A small nuget package allow to work with JsonWebKey instead of X509Certificate.
+This is usefull when the key are stored in HSM for example, and the private key cannot be extracted.
+In this cases, it is easier to represent the public key as JsonWebKey instead of X509Certificate.

 ##Getting Started:##
 Implement the ```ISigningService``` interface.
 Than, register it: